Home / Brush-Footed (Nymphalidae) / Meadow Fritillary (Boloria bellona)

 Quick Facts

-Host plants Violet plants including northern white violet (Viola pallens) and woolly blue violet (Viola sororia)
+Host PlantsThey have a particular affinity for violet plants, including the northern white violet (Viola pallens) and woolly blue violet (Viola sororia).

 Did You Know?